The best sport moments of 2021

 Checo Pérez leads the podium at the Mexican Grand Prix

-Red Bull Racing driver Sergio Perez made history by becoming the first Mexican to podium at the Mexican Grand Prix, where he came third behind Max Verstappen, his team-mate, and Lewis Hamilton, of Mercedes.
+Red Bull driver Sergio Perez Make history by being the first Mexican to podium at the Mexican Grand Prix, where he came third behind Max Verstappen, his team-mate, and Lewis Hamilton, of Mercedes.
 Similarly, this came after first place a few weeks ago at the Grand Prix in Baku.

 Gianmarco Tempere and Moataz Issa Barshim agreed to share the Olympic gold medal